Financial Aid Terms and Conditions

 Request a tax transcript from the IRS

-If an application is selected for verification, the Student Financial Assistance Office will give notice to the applicant.
+If an application is selected for verification, the Financial Aid Office will give notice to the applicant.
 The notice will specify what items of information must be verified and will detail what documents and procedures are required for verification.
 It will also specify the time period within which the applicant shall provide the required documentation, and will advise the applicant of the consequences of the applicant’s failure to comply within the specified period.

 Should the applicant fail to provide required documentation within the specified time period, the application is considered invalid and the applicant will forfeit eligibility for assistance from the federal Title IV student aid programs for the program year for which the invalid application was filed.

-Should review of an application for Title IV student aid indicate that the applicant may have engaged in fraud or other criminal misconduct in connection with his/her application, the Student Financial Assistance Office must refer the student for investigation on all relevant information to the Office of the Inspector General of the United States Department of Education.
+Should review of an application for Title IV student aid indicate that the applicant may have engaged in fraud or other criminal misconduct in connection with his/her application, the Financial Aid Office must refer the student for investigation on all relevant information to the Office of the Inspector General of the United States Department of Education.
 Examples of such information include (but not limited to) false claims of independent student status, false claims of citizenship, use of false identities, forgery of signatures or certificates and false statements of income.

 Dependency, Special and Unusual Circumstances